svalio/atlassian-connect-express-encryption/README.md

 This will boot up your Express server on the default port of 3000 and do the following:

 * Register your add-on's `atlassian-plugin.xml` (at <http://localhost:3000/atlassian-plugin.xml>) with the host
 * Start watching for changes to your `atlassian-plugin.xml`.
-If the file is modified, `feebs` will re-register your add-on with the host.
+If the file is modified, `atlassian-connect-express` will re-register your add-on with the host.

 ### The Dev Loop

 At this point, you can start building your add-on.
 Changes to views load automatically, however, if you make changes to any JavaScript, you need to restart Express.
 If you want your server to automatically restart when your JavaScript changes, consider using [nodemon](https://npmjs.org/package/nodemon) or the like.

-As you've noticed, `feebs` automatically registers your add-on with the target application when it's started.
+As you've noticed, `atlassian-connect-express` automatically registers your add-on with the target application when it's started.
 Another nice feature is that it automatically de-registers it at shutdown `<ctrl-c>`.

 ### Configuration